This Meghan Markle-Loved Jewelry Brand Is on Sale at Nordstrom

-Nordstrom Anniversary Sale 2020: 4 More Days to Get a Deal on This Meghan Markle-Loved Jewelry Brand
+4 Days Left to Get a Deal on This Meghan Markle-Loved Jewelry Brand at the Nordstrom Sale

 There are four more days left of the Nordstrom Anniversary Sale and one of Meghan Markle’s favorite jewelry lines is still on sale!

 The Duchess of Sussex is a big fan of Monica Vinader’s jewelry and wore the line’s popular rose gold Engravable Linear Friendship Bracelet during an emotional graduation speech to graduates of her high school alma mater, Immaculate Heart High School and Middle School, in June.
-Most recently, she wore the gold version while volunteering in Los Angeles this month.
+Most recently, she wore the gold version while volunteering in Los Angeles with non-profit organization Baby2Baby this month to distribute essential supplies and backpacks to local families and kids.

 With a collection of earrings, necklaces, pendants, and friendship bracelets, pieces from the British jewelry brand make great gift ideas for any special occasion, whether it’s a birthday, anniversary, wedding, or a special gift for yourself.